MeteoSwiss/probtest/README.md

 **Load the Docker image locally:**

-After downloading the artifact, load it into Docker with:
+After downloading the artifact, load it into Docker with (Docker needs to be installed on your system):
 ```console
 docker load -i probtest_image.tar
 ```